nvidia-holoscan/holohub/applications/h264/endoscopy_tool_tracking/README.md

 ## Building And Running H.264 Endoscopy Tool Tracking Application

-Follow steps in README.md from parents directory to build and run the Holohub dev ontainer.
+Follow steps in README.md from parents directory to build and run the Holohub dev container.
 Once inside the Holohub dev container, follow steps mentioned below to build and run H.264 Endoscopy Tool Tracking application.

 ## Building the application